-The Gulf Coast Ecosystem Restoration Council (RESTORE Council or Council) has approved the 2022 Comprehensive Plan Update: Restoring the Gulf Coast's Ecosystem and Economy (2022 Comprehensive Plan Update).
+The Gulf Coast Ecosystem Restoration Council (RESTORE Council or Council) is seeking public comment on this draft 2022 Comprehensive Plan Update: Restoring the Gulf Coast's Ecosystem and Economy (2022 Comprehensive Plan Update).
 This is the second update to the 2013 Initial Comprehensive Plan: Restoring the Gulf Coast's Ecosystem and Economy (2013 Initial Comprehensive Plan).
 This 2022 Comprehensive Plan Update provides the public with updates to the strategic guidance that the Council established to effectively administer its roles and responsibilities.
 Additionally, it provides summary information regarding progress the Council has made to date on its goals, objectives, and commitments as outlined in the first update, 2016 Comprehensive Plan Update: Restoring the Gulf Coast's Ecosystem & Economy (2016 Comprehensive Plan Update), including the effectiveness of its use of general planning funds in meeting those commitments.
-This 2022 Comprehensive Plan Update supersedes the 2016 Comprehensive Plan Update.
+If approved by the Council, this draft 2022 Comprehensive Plan Update.